CurtisALee/thatboycurt/README.md

 # The site

 The main build and configuration for this site was bootstrapped from the old [Leaf website][leaf], prior to the Docker integration.
-I've simply taken the foundation of the original codebase, hooked it up Netlify, and stripped the files back in order to add my own components and sprinkle of CSS.
+I've simply taken the foundation of the original codebase, hooked it up to Netlify, and stripped the files back in order to add my own components and sprinkle of CSS.

 [leaf]: https://weareleaf.com/